-After School Reflection (ASR) meets four days a week: Monday through Thursday from 3:00 to 4:00 p.m.
+After School Reflection (ASR) meets four days a week: Monday through Thursday from 2:45-3:45.
 While in ASR, students are expected to work on school assignments or read.
 Failure to attend an assigned ASR or cooperate with the adult supervisor will result in the assignment of further disciplinary consequences.
-Parents must provide transportation and must pick up their child promptly at 4:00 p.m.
+Parents must provide transportation and must pick up their child promptly at 3:45 p.m.